 Are you a faculty member or student conducting research at UCF?
 We want to hear from you!

 Multidisciplinary Research Clusters

-Serving our students
+Serving our Faculty and Students

 UCF professors engage students in their projects, giving them invaluable experience in the laboratory and in their chosen fields.
-The Office of Undergraduate Research and the Venture Lab create ideal environments for students, faculty and entrepreneurs to collaborate on research and provide business solutions.
+The Office of Undergraduate Research and the Venture Accelerator create ideal environments for students, faculty and entrepreneurs to collaborate on research and provide business solutions.

 Strong relationships and a shared vision lead to successful partnerships right here in Central Florida.
 One such partner, the Florida High Tech Corridor, spans 23 counties and serves to attract and retain technology industries and a talented workforce in our area.
 UCF has solid relationships throughout the region that are built on mutual respect and common goals, and it’s clear that together we are making an impact.

 In nearby Central Florida Research Park, many of the 12,300+ employees work with UCF researchers and students on projects in the sciences, engineering, photonics and optics, modeling and simulation and health-related fields.
 And our Business Incubation Program, which provides startup companies with the incubator tools and support they need to become stable and high-growth enterprises, has helped create and sustain more than 6,200 local jobs and have had an impact of $2.48 billion on regional economic output.